sdorsett/blog/_posts/2015-12-24-installing-packer-and-ovftool-on-centos.md

 title: Setting up Packer, ovftool and Apache web server on a CentOS virtual machine
 ---

+This is the third in a series of posts on [using a Packer pipeline to generate Vagrant .box files](https://sdorsett.github.io/2015/12/22/pipeline-for-creating-packer-box-files/).

 In the [last post](https://sdorsett.github.io/2015/12/23/installing-esxi-virtual-machine-for-packer-depolyment/) we setup a ESXi virtual machine that would be the target for creating Packer images.
 In order to follow along with this post you will need two things:

 * A fresh CentOS virtual machine on which we will install Packer - I'm using CentOS 6.6 minimal install named "packer-centos" with 2 vCPU, 4GB of memory and a 100GB virtual hard drive.
 I also gave this virtual machine the IP address of 192.168.1.52